This course is unavailable through clearing

 - Discuss the major challenges in processing large-scale, real-world natural language data.

 - Explain how the essential components of NLP systems are built, assessed and modified, including basic lexical and semantic processing approaches.

-- Explain and apply basic statistical approaches, machine/deep learning techniques in building NLP systems.
+- Explain the use of basic statistical approaches, machine/deep learning techniques in building NLP systems.

-- Identify and explain the issues involved in deploying and evaluating NLP systems.
+- Understand the issues involved in deploying and evaluating NLP systems.

 - Introduction to NLP